YuanG0319tt/COSC4353-Project/README.md

 - **Event Creation**: Create and manage events with details like event name, description, location, required skills, urgency, event date, and participation status.
 - **Volunteer Matching**: Match volunteers to events based on filters like location and availability.
 - **Volunteer History**: Track volunteer participation and completion status.
+- **Display Notifications**: Provides updates log of all events on users account and upcoming events.
+Admin can also make their own "announcement" notifications.
+- **User Profiles**: Enables users to control, view, and edit their personal details, availability, and skill sets.

 ## Getting Started
 To get a local copy up and running, follow these simple steps.